nwheels-io/NWheels/README.md

 We take this as an opportunity to build a community-based ecosystem, which creates A-to-Z architectural recipes, ready technology stacks, concise programming models, and adaptable domain designs.

-When put together, those parts turn enterprise application development into an easy win.
+We put those parts together, and turn enterprise application development into an easy win.

+# How it works

+### application lifecycle management

+- Development, customization, deployment, operation, and maintenance aspects are covered altogether.
+- Pre-implemented field-proven architectures, technology stacks, and automated toolchains are supplied, together with programming models for developers.
+- This toolbox is all extensible.
+Experiment and introduce support for new architectures, technologies, and programming models.

+### cross-platform

+- NWheels-based applications are developed in C# and target cross-platform .NET Core (Linux/Windows/macOS servers).
+Legacy .NET Framework can also be targeted for Windows servers.

+### all-in-C#

+- Mechanical and repetitive coding is eliminated.
+Layers outside of core business logic are based on declarative and concise C# programming models.
+For instance, user interface, data access, claims-based authorization, and network communications including RESTful APIs are expressed through declarative models.

+### technology abstraction & full control

+- Application code is abstracted from concrete technology.
+There is no need to gain expertise with numerous products and tools, or program against variety of platforms, languages, and frameworks that comprise technology stacks of a complete system.

+- Instead, technology-specific code generators transparently implement application C# models per concrete technology.
+These generators are supplied by pluggable _technology adapter modules_, contributed by experts in corresponding technologies.

+- Manually-written technology-specific code is allowed where full control over the underlying technology is required.

+### business logic & building blocks

+- Robust structuring of application problem domain is ensured by combination of microservice architecture and _domain objects framework_.
+This framework flexibly scales from anemic domain models to fully-fledged domain-driven design.

+- Many problem domains already have well established designs.
+These designs are captured in _domain building block_ modules, which can be reused by applications.
+Due to great vertical and horizontal composition features of the domain objects framework, domain building blocks can easily be inherited, extended, and flexibly adjusted to specific application requirements.

+- Domain building blocks are contributed by developers with strong expertise in corresponding domains.

-# Demo (C#)
+# Demo

 Imagine a very simple application:
 - A single page web app, which lets user enter her name, and submit it with a button.
-- A microservice, which exposes RESTful API invoked by the web app button.
+- A microservice, which handles the submission.
+The microservice exposes RESTful API invoked by the web app button.
 - Business logic (_transaction script_), which receives user's name, and responds with a greeting text.
 The greeting text is then displayed by the web app.

-NWheels-based implementation is below 50 lines of code, all layers included.
+NWheels-based implementation is below 50 lines of C# code, all layers included.

-## Running the demo
+## Running the demo locally

 ### System requirements

-- Linux, Windows, or macOS machine (see OSes supported by .NET Core)
+- Linux, Windows, or macOS machine (see list of OS versions supported by .NET Core)
-- .NET Core SDK 1.0 or later
+- .NET Core SDK 1.0 or later (download here)

 ### Run microservice
   ```